 Jeremiah O. Agbaakin is a Nigerian poet, essayist and editor.
 His poetry interrogates the boundaries of identity, sexuality, divinity and poetry.
 He was shortlisted for the 2017 Korea-Nigeria Poetry Prize.
 He has works forthcoming and published on South Florida Poetry Journal, Poetry Pacific, Sentinel Quarterly (UK), Silver Pen (Indiana), Kalahari Review, Praxis Magazine, African Writer,Antarctica Journal, Prachya Review, Wagon Magazine, Pulse Nigeria and elsewhere.”
 (RwA 1.3)

 In an alternate life, Muse Lord is a pompous god who has all the global events in check.
 In reality, he’s gladly enslaved to cooking both words and food, none of which he thinks he does well.
 He hopes to finally summon the courage to learn how to ride a bicycle.

 Mary Alexandra Agner writes of dead women, telescopes, and secrets.
-Her poems, stories, and nonfiction have appeared, respectively, in The Cascadia Subduction Zone, The Future Fire, and Sky and Telescope, among others.
-She can be found online at www.pantoum.org (RwA 1.3)
+Her poems, stories, and nonfiction have appeared, respectively, in The Cascadia Subduction Zone, Shenandoah, and Sky and Telescope, among others.
+She can be found online at www.pantoum.org (RwA 1.3, RwA 1.4)